Europe in transition: The future of logistics centers

 - Expanding automation to same-day delivery customer requirements.

-Individual measures not effective
+Individual measures are not effective

 Energy-efficient components in intralogistics